fanhuan/en/_posts/2017-07-13-Convert-abi-trace-file-to-fastq.md

 The pipeline looks like:
 __ab1 files --_Phred_--> seq and qual files --_seq\_qual2trimmed\_fastq.py_--> trimmed fastq files --_Mothur_--> merged fasta file with qual file__

+### Impatiant myceto users from the __Currie lab__:
+Make sure your ab1 sequences are renamed in the format: strainID\_F.ab1 or strainID_R.ab1.
+The strainID part could be anything as long as they match each other within a pair.
+Then login to myceto and:

+	sh /opt/scripts/16s.sh ab1_dir

+### Others:

 ### 1. Quality Base Calling using phred
 [How to get](http://www.phrap.org/consed/consed.html#howToGet) phred if you work for a government or educational institute.
-Go the the second half of the post if you don't.
+Go to the second half of the post if you don't.
 __Input__: directory containing ab1 files
 __Output__: .seq(or fasta) and .qual files
 __Tool__: phred